JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # SRH University of Applied Sciences Berlin / Faculty of Social Sciences

-> **Matching Score:** 6
+> **Matching Score - ChatGPT:** 6
 > **Matching Score - Copilot:** 6
-> **Matching Reason:** Social sciences are interesting, but Barbora is more inclined towards practical, hands-on fields like design and engineering.
+> **Matching Reason: - ChatGPT:** Social sciences are interesting, but Barbora is more inclined towards practical, hands-on fields like design and engineering.
 While it offers social impact and teamwork opportunities, it may not be her primary focus.
 > **Matching Reason - Copilot:** While social sciences offer valuable insights into human behavior and society, they may not align as closely with Barbora's primary interests in design and engineering.

 - **University Type:** Fachhochschule (University of Applied Sciences)